ariymarkowitz/H3-Visualiser/README.md

 - The matrix inputs 'Isometry 1' and 'Isometry 2' control the generators of the group.
 Each entry can be an integer, decimal, imaginary, or complex number (eg. '-1.29', '1 - 1.4i').

+- Pressing 'd' in a matrix entry will set it to a value that makes the determinant 1, if possible.

 - The 2D number input allows for choosing a complex number for a selected entry.
 To use it, click on the matrix entry you wish to change and then click or drag inside the 2D input box.

 - The Poincare ball may be rotated by dragging the mouse, and scaled by scrolling.